forge42dev/open-source-stack/README.md

 - **TypeScript**: TypeScript is a typed superset of JavaScript that compiles to plain JavaScript.
 - **Vitest**: A modern test runner built on top of Vite.
-- **ESLint**: ESLint statically analyzes your code to quickly find problems.
+- **Biome**: Biome statically analyzes your code to find issues and formats your code with a consistent, opinionated style.
-- **Prettier**: Prettier is an opinionated code formatter.
 - **GitHub Actions**: Automate your workflow from idea to production.
 - **tsup** - Zero-config bundler for tiny TypeScript libraries.